|First Race||Mar 14th 1993 South African Grand Prix result|

 |Last Race||May 15th 2016 Spanish F1 GP result|

 |First Podium||Sep 10th 1995 Italian Grand Prix result|

 |Last Podium||Oct 7th 2012 Japanese Grand Prix result|

 In 1993 Suisse car owner Peter Sauber saw his dream come true when his Sauber team were admitted into Formula One.
 At last the popular owner had a Formula One car with his name splashed down the sides.
-His team have rarely threatened at the front of the grid, their only major challenge came in 2008 when they were called BMW Sauber after a buy out by the major car manufacturer.
+His team have rarely threatened at the front of the grid, their only major challenge came in 2008 when they were called BMW Sauber, but Sauber are one of the more popular teams on the gird.

 Sauber have mainly been the ultimate midfield team with the odd podium here and there and consistently finish about 7th in the constructor’s standings.
 However when BMW came in 2006 they had the wish to win the title.
-With star driver Robert Kubica driving for them the team was in the hunt for the 2008 world championship, with Kubica winning the teams only ever race in.
-Ultimately he fell short as Lewis Hamilton and McLaren won the title, but it seemed a positive stride had been taken by the team.
+With star driver Robert Kubica driving for them the team was in the hunt for the 2008 world championship, with Kubica winning the teams only ever race in Canada.
+Ultimately he fell short of winning the title as Lewis Hamilton and McLaren won , but it seemed a positive stride had been taken by the team.

 However just a year later BMW announced their withdrawal from the sport and sold their share back to founder Peter Sauber.
 The team retook its original name and, unfortunately, retook its position back in the middle of the pack.
 Financial problems have arisen for Sauber and they have been forced to sign young drivers who bring in lucrative sponsorship.
 Their future in the sport is unclear, but everyone will be pulling for one of the grids most popular teams.